 And then

-into a temporary town.
-It had booths, rides, music, and good food.
-There was a
+booths, rides, music, and good food.
+There was a pie eating contest, a jail, a

-pie eating contest, a jail, a concert stage, a petting zoo, carnival games, a
+concert stage, a petting zoo, carnival games, a horse and carriage, a pumpkin

-gourmet and craft booth.
-Often there was a Ferris wheel, a giant slide, and a
+tub of water.
+Often there was a Ferris wheel, a giant slide, and a moon bounce.

-one year the landmark was different: a gigantic inflatable gorilla.
+landmark was different: a gigantic inflatable gorilla.

 We didn’t